meteorhacks/meteord/README.md

 #### Rebuilding Binary Modules

 Sometimes, you need to rebuild binary npm modules.
-If so, expose `REBULD_NPM_MODULES` environment variable.
+If so, expose `REBUILD_NPM_MODULES` environment variable.
 It will take couple of seconds to complete the rebuilding process.

 ~~~shell
 docker run -d \